EGNN: E(n)-Equivariant Graph Neural Networks

 Graph readoutInvariantSum of invariant node features

-EGNN is the practical choice when E(n) equivariance is needed and the task requires only scalar (energy) or vector (force) outputs.
-For higher-order outputs (tensors, multipoles), TFN or MACE are needed.
+EGNN is the practical choice when \(\mathrm{E}(n)\) equivariance is needed and the task requires only scalar (energy) or vector (force) outputs.
+For higher-degree outputs — or for anything reflection-sensitive — TFN, MACE or a parity-aware model is needed instead.

 References